I may earn a commission from the affiliate links on this site. Learn more›

 They also have an omnidirectional polar pattern, which ensures that they capture the natural sound of the drums.
 However, they require 24-48V phantom power, so check that your audio interface can provide this before you purchase them.

 Earthworks TC20mp microphones are an excellent choice for drum room mics, and they will help you produce high-quality recordings of your drums.
+They also work great on drum overheads, and overall, they’re some of the best drum microphones available.

 5) AEA R88 MkII Stereo Ribbon Microphone